Webslinger-TASM/TVS-Organizer/README.md

 2. **Sorts Files:**
     - Organizes files into a structured directory based on the show name, year, and season.

-3. **Fetch TV Show Data from IMDb:**
+3. **Fetch TVS Data from IMDb:**
-    - Fetch episode names and year directly from the TVS's IMDb page.
+    - Fetch data directly from the TVS's IMDb page.
-    - Alternatively, save the IMDb page as an HTML file for each season.
+    - Alternatively, save the IMDb page(s) as an HTML file for each season.

 ### Output Example